Coming to Scotland as a non-British or non-Irish citizen

 High Potential Individual Visa

 From 30th May 2022, this visa route will provide graduates of certain qualifying non-UK universities the opportunity to come to the UK to work.
 To qualify, individuals will have to have graduated from a qualifying non-UK university in the 5 years before they make their application.
-To qualify, the non-UK university must appear on at least two of the following University rankings:

 Standard visitor visa